 Q: Do you offer any financial assistance?

-Approximately 40% of our students receive financial aid through our Affordable Tuition Program.
+Approximately 40% of our families receive financial aid through our Affordable Tuition Program.

 Q: What after-school activities does San Francisco Waldorf High School offer?

 Clubs: Students participate in various performing arts clubs, literary magazine, and gay/straight alliance, year book, and and new clubs are started every year.

-For a comprehensive list of clubs and activities, please visit our Clubs and Activities page.
+For a list of clubs and activities, please visit our Clubs and Activities page.

 Athletics: As a member of the Bay Counties League-Central of the Bay Area Conference, San Francisco Waldorf High School competes with many other independent schools in volleyball, soccer, cross-country, basketball, track & field, baseball, and sailing.
-We have entered the playoffs in volleyball, basketball, and baseball, and have played for the division title in volleyball, basketball, and baseball.
+We have entered the playoffs in volleyball, basketball, and baseball, and have played for the division title many years in volleyball, basketball, and baseball.
 Most recently in the 2014-2015 school year, the girls Varsity Volleyball team won their division championship and the boys Varsity Baseball team won their division championship as well.

 Please visit our Athletics page for more information.

-Community Service: In addition to their academic work, all students complete community service, working both in school and in the larger community every year.
+Community Service: In addition to their academic work, all students complete community service, working both in school and in the wider community every year.

 Exchange Program: San Francisco Waldorf High School also has an active student exchange program with Waldorf schools in Germany, France, Switzerland, Spain, Argentina, Chile, Colombia and a developing program with Taiwan.
 In the past two years, 20 SFWHS students have participated in exchanges lasting from two to four months, including some summer study.

 Q: What kinds of resources are available for San Francisco Waldorf High School students?

-High School Mentor: The high school student mentor (sometimes called “counselor” in other schools) acts as an all-school resource and helps guide our students through their high school experience.
+High School Mentor: The high school student mentor (sometimes called “counselor” in other schools) acts a resource for student wellness and social issues and helps guide our students through their high school experience.
 The student mentor is available to meet with students as individuals and in small groups to address any concerns regarding school matters, personal or family relationships, and social issues.

 College Counselor: a resource for all students and families in the San Francisco Waldorf High School community.
 The college counselor assists students in understanding the college application process or in planning an alternative post-secondary path.

-Class Sponsors: Each class year has two faculty “sponsors” who act as guides for the class through the four years of high school.
+Faculty Class Sponsors: Each class year has two to three faculty “sponsors” who act as guides for the class through the four years of high school.
 The sponsors check in with their classes at the end of each school day, at regular class meetings, and are the first people the students and parents contact with questions or concerns.
 They keep a finger on the pulse of the class, and are the ones other teachers can speak to if the class or an individual student needs extra academic or social support.
 Class sponsors are deeply committed to the welfare of their students.